embtech-official/Volcano/Docker/README.md

 ## Step 3:

-Enter the  folder you have the Dockerfile and build the image:
+Navigate to the folder containing the Dockerfile and build the image:

 ```bash
 docker build --pull -t <username>/<name-of-image> .